-Welcome to the University of Wisconsin Department of Neurology!
+Thank you for your interest in the Department of Neurology!
 Ours is a comprehensive residency training program designed to provide you the skills to become an exceptionally well-trained and compassionate physician.
 A full-time and dedicated faculty is here to help you begin your journey as a neurologist-in-training.

-We offer both categorical and advanced training programs that are fully accredited by the ACGME, with a current 10 year cycle.
-The participating institutions are the University of Wisconsin Hospital and Clinics (UWHC), the William S. Middleton Veterans Administration Hospital (VA), and the American Family Children’s Hospital (AFCH).
+We offer categorical training for 5 residents per class.
+The participating institutions are the University of Wisconsin Hospital and Clinics (UW Health), the William S. Middleton Veterans Administration Hospital (VA), and the American Family Children’s Hospital (AFCH).
 The Ebling Medical Library at the Health Sciences Learning Center is the centerpiece of the University of Wisconsin School of Medicine and Public Health.
 All facilities are modern, very well-equipped, and physically connected to each other (i.e., our residents aren’t driving all over the city or walking around town in the cold).

 In the pages below, you’ll find a comprehensive set of program aims, policies and procedures, rotation-specific goals and objectives, assessment tools, and program outcome data.
 For incoming and current residents, these materials are required reading and serve as a reference for future use.
 For prospective residents, it is our intention to showcase our outstanding program as transparently as possible.

-Madison (population 230,000) is a wonderful place to live, and offers all amenities that one would find in a much larger city.
+Madison (population 255,000) is a wonderful place to live, and offers all amenities that one would find in a much larger city.
 The University of Wisconsin is one of the top universities in the country, and is adjacent to the medical center.
 We believe that your time spent here in residency training will be highly enjoyable.
-If you have any questions about the program, please do not hesitate to contact me or our program administrator, Jenny Broihahn.
+If you have any questions about the program, please do not hesitate to contact me or our program manager, Sara Nagel.